NAL-i5K/tripal_apollo/README.md

  * access apollo: allows users to make apollo registration requests.
 You can give this permission to anonymous users, allowing users to register for apollo accounts without a Drupal account.

 To learn more about setting up permissions and roles, please see https://www.drupal.org/docs/7/managing-users/user-roles

+## Apollo 1 setup

+Apollo 1 does not support a REST API.
+Your Apollo 1 server's database must therefore be setup to accept remote connections by editing  `pg_hba.conf`.

 ## Testing and development